johnston9/la-donut/README.md

 <img src="documentation/readme-images/sub-no.png" width="90%">
 </h2>

-It worked with the gift values.
+Tested successfully for order with the gift boxes checked and a message in the message box.

 <p align="center"><strong>Values in metadata</strong></p>